 Until recently, lower courts applying Hosanna-Tabor have continued to focus on function and, in doing so, applied the ministerial exception to teachers who serve as a religious group's conduit for conveying religious tenets and practices to the next generation.
-See Pet.19-24.
-But after the Ninth Circuit's decisions here and in Biel, and the California Court of Appeal's decision in Su, that consensus has been broken and religious employers are left unprotected in federal and state court.
+See Pet.17-24.
+But after the Ninth Circuit's decisions here and in Morrissey-Berru, and the California Court of Appeal's decision in Su, that consensus has been broken and religious employers are left unprotected in federal and state court.
 Only this Court can resolve this deep and irreconcilable split.

-Biel was the first decision to break from the longstanding functional consensus.
-There, a fifthgrade teacher at a Catholic school carried out significant religious functions by teaching Catholicism to her students and incorporating religion into her classroom and curriculum.
-Biel, 911 F.3d at 609.
+Biel, the decision here, was the first to break from the longstanding functional consensus.
+In this case, a fifth-grade teacher at a Catholic school carried out significant religious functions by teaching Catholicism to her students and incorporating religion into her classroom and curriculum.
+App.12-13a.
 But unlike Perich, she "did not have ministerial training or titles" and neither she nor the school held her out as a minister.
-Id. at 610.
-In a 2-1 panel decision, the Ninth Circuit held that Biel did not qualify for the ministerial exception because "teaching religion was only one of the four characteristics the Court relied upon" in Hosanna-Tabor.
-Id. at 609.
+App.14a-15a In a 2-1 panel decision, the Ninth Circuit held that Biel did not qualify for the ministerial exception because "teaching religion was only one of the four characteristics the Court relied upon" in Hosanna-Tabor.
+App.12a.
 The court refused to rely on that "shared characteristic alone" because it would supposedly render Hosanna-Tabor's other considerations "irrelevant dicta."
-Id.
+App.12a.

 Judge Fisher of the Third Circuit (sitting by designation) dissented, noting that Biel's duties were "strikingly similar to those in Hosanna-Tabor."
-Id. at 619 (Fisher, J., dissenting).
+App.32a (Fisher, J., dissenting).
 Judge Fisher would have held that the exception covers employees who are "entrusted with teaching and conveying the tenets of the faith to the next generation."
-Id. at 622 (quoting Hosanna-Tabor, 565U.S. at 200(Alito, J., concurring)).
+App.39a (quoting Hosanna-Tabor, 565at 200U.S.
+(Alito, J., concurring)).
 Nine judges endorsed Judge Fisher's view in dissenting from the denial of en banc rehearing.
-Biel v.
-St. James School, 926 F.3d 1238 (9th Cir.
-2019) (Nelson, J., dissenting from denial of en banc rehearing).
+See App.42a-67a (Nelson, J., dissenting from denial of en banc rehearing).
 The en banc dissenters noted that Biel wrongly required "a carbon copy of the plaintiff's circumstances" in Hosanna-Tabor-an approach out of step with "decisions from our court and sister courts, decisions from state supreme courts, and First Amendment principles."
-Id. at 1239-40.
-The Ninth Circuit then doubled down on Biel's formulaic approach in the case at hand.
+App.42a.
+The Ninth Circuit then doubled down on Biel's formulaic approach in Morrissey-Berru.
 Relying solely on Biel, the panel concluded that "an employee's duties alone are not dispositive."
-App.3a.
-The court thus held that the plaintiff here was not a ministerial employee, even though she had "significant religious responsibilities."
+Morrissey-Berru, 769 F. App'x at 760.
+The court thus held that the plaintiff there was not a ministerial employee, even though she had "significant religious responsibilities."
 Id.